 When appointing directors, it is necessary to know that the Norwegian legislation stipulates that if the business has more than 30 employees, one of the directors has to be elected by the company’s employees.
 More importantly, in the case in which the company will hire more than 50 persons, the company’s board of directors should be comprised of members of both genders.

-When setting up a LLC in Norway, the General Meeting has the role of choosing the members of the board.
+In 2023, when setting up a LLC in Norway, the General Meeting has the role of choosing the members of the board.
 At least half of the members must be from Norway, unless the members are EEA residents.
 If the share capital of a limited liability company is above NOK 3,000,000 (EUR 390,000), at least 3 members of the board must be selected.

 The members of the board must elect the General Manager.
 He must be a Norway resident or from another EEA country.
 The General Meeting takes management decisions regarding matters such as liquidation, mergers, increasing or decreasing the amount of share capital and other similar aspects.
 If the company ceases to exist, a notification must be sent to the Register of Business Enterprises.